 In skeletal-based animation, the art of the object is divided into parts and assigned ‘bones’ to be moved individually, much like we have a skeleton that consists of bones.
 The animator decides where each bone will move at each point in time.

-This is typically less laborious than frame-based animation, but also produces more robotic-looking results.
+This is typically less laborious than frame-based animation, but can also produce more artificial-looking results.

 As far as 2D animation software, the most popular is Adobe Animate CC, previously known as Flash.